-- Maximize your study efforts and reach Exam goals quicker.
+1. Maximize your study efforts and reach exam goals quicker.

 Although it might provide some psychological comfort to cram the last few minutes before you sit for the CPA Exam, it can also cause you to become more frantic and stressed.
-Anxiety and frenetic energy can negatively impact your performance on the Exam.
-Instead of cramming right before the Exam, take the time to arrive to the testing center early, relax, breathe, and start the Exam with a more peaceful state of mind.
+Anxiety and frenetic energy can negatively impact your performance on the exam.
+Instead of cramming right before the exam, take the time to arrive at the testing center early, relax, breathe, and start the Exam with a more peaceful state of mind.

 4. Use time strategies during the Exam.